equinor/appsec/docs/security-champion/2-security_champion_activities.md

 ## Threat Modelling activities

-If you want an introduction to threat modeling, please reach out to the AppSec team on our Slack channel [#appsec](https://equinor.slack.com/archives/CMM6FSW5V).
+We can organize introductory sessions to threat modelling, simply reach out to the `@appsecteam` on our Slack channel [#appsec](https://equinor.slack.com/archives/CMM6FSW5V).

 - Facilitate a [threat modelling session](../threat-modeling/resources/threat_modelling.md) with your team - looking at the high level architecture of your system(s)
 - Introduce "Abuser stories" for all your tasks (ex add it some template you are using for detailing tasks)